BinarCode/laravel-restify/docs-v3/content/auth/profile.md

 ## Prerequisites

-Make sure you followed the [Authentication](/docs/auth/authentication) guide before, because one common mistake is that people do not add this middleware:
+Make sure you followed the [Authentication](/auth/authentication) guide first, as one common mistake is not adding this middleware:

 ```php
 // config/restify.php